sound-infinity/Cheat-Engine/README.md

 Right now!
 That's when.
 Simply install Cheat Engine 7.1 from the official website - https://www.cheatengine.org/downloads.php You may have to look around for version 7.1, but make sure it is that version.
-Once you installed, download CeleryEngine.exe and drop this into the same folder that the real cheat engine exe is located.
+Once you installed, download CeleryEngine.exe from this repo, and drop this into the installed cheat engine folder -- the same place that the real cheatengine exe is located.
-Now, run CeleryEngine.exe instead and make your settings look exactly like the images linked in this repo.
+Now, run CeleryEngine.exe INSTEAD and make your settings look exactly like the images linked in this repo.
+You should be able to use cheat engine undetected now.